bezlin6mechminerz/appJar/README.md

    - get(name) this gets the value of the named widget
  - Uses grid layout
  - When adding widgets, up to 4 numerical "positions" can be supplied:
-   - column - the coloumn to appear in, starting at 0
+   - column - the column to appear in, starting at 0
    - row - row to appear in, stating at 0
-   - columnspan - how many columns to span across
+   - column-span - how many columns to span across
    - rowspan - how many rows to span down
  - Provides loads of extra bits and pieces outside of core tkinter
    - Some of this was from the excellent resources @ http://effbot.org